pascal-felique/NNCV/README.md

 ## Overview

-We have modified and integrated the code of the Fast-SCNN model architecture to make it compatible with the existing training script.
+We have modified and integrated the code of the Fast-SCNN model architecture to make it compatible with the existing training framework.

 We have made 2 versions of the training script: perform training with Curriculum Learning or perform training with Curriculum Learning and Knowledge Distillation.